zhenbah/Zhensa/docs/admin/searx.favicons.rst

    search:
      favicon_resolver: "duckduckgo"

-By default and without any extensions, SearXNG serves these resolvers:
+By default and without any extensions, Zhensa serves these resolvers:

 - ``duckduckgo``
 - ``allesedv``